This post may contain affiliate links. Read our disclosure policy.

 Heavy cream does not have a tangy flavor or similar texture of yogurt; however, when heavy cream is heated or mixed with other ingredients it creates a thick and creamy consistency, similar to yogurt.

-Therefore, it’s a great option in place of yogurt.
-If the tangy flavor is important to you, you can imitate it by adding a little lemon juice to your heavy cream.
+Therefore, it’s a good option in place of yogurt.
+If the tangy flavor is important or required for baking, you can imitate it by adding a little lemon juice to your heavy cream.

-Since heavy cream does not have a similar consistency, you will want to substitute using less than a 1:1 ratio.
+Heavy cream does not have a similar consistency, so you will want to substitute using less than a 1:1 ratio.
 Start with using ¾ cup of heavy cream for 1 cup of yogurt.
+If the recipe requires acid from yogurt to help it rise, you’ll need to add that back in with 1 Tbsp lemon juice or apple cider vinegar.

 Add up to a full 1:1 exchange if desired, but be aware of how this may change the overall recipe and outcome of your baked good.